cncf/tag-app-delivery/website/content/blog/2023-10-kubecon-chicago.md

 At Kubecon Chicago TAG App Delivery will bring together maintainers and users of projects that enable cloud-native application delivery to meet and learn from each other.
-The TAG's goal as always is to enable CNCF's app delivery projects to learn from each other and from cloud application developers and to make application delivery faster and more efficient for end users.
+The TAG's goals as always are to a) enable application delivery projects to learn from each other and from cloud application developers and b) make application delivery faster and more efficient for end users.

 To this end the TAG will host